-- Always bring your ESB charge point access card or have your ecar connect app to hand. - Pay the local parking fee if there is one.
-(This is determined by individual local councils). - Be careful not to drop the connector and remember to replace it securely on its holster. - Don't leave cables trailing on the ground as they may cause a trip hazard. - Don't attempt to unplug somebody else's car when they are charging. - Make sure to swipe to finish your charge and double check that your charge has ended. - After charging please vacate the space to allow the next driver to recharge.
+- Always bring your ESB charge point access card or have your ecar connect app to hand. - Pay the local parking fee if there is one. (this is determined by individual local councils). - Be careful not to drop the connector and remember to replace it securely on its holster. - Don't leave cables trailing on the ground as they may cause a trip hazard. - Don't attempt to unplug somebody else's car when they are charging. - After charging please vacate the space to allow the next driver to recharge.